-For OTC derivatives, the impact of changes in both the Firm's and the counterparty's credit rating is considered when measuring fair value.
+For OTC derivatives, which are recognized in Trading assets at fair value in the balance sheet, the impact of changes in both the Firm's and the counterparty's credit rating is considered when measuring fair value.
 In determining the expected exposure, the Firm simulates the distribution of the future exposure to a counterparty, then applies market-based default probabilities to the future exposure, leveraging external third-party CDS spread data.
 Where CDS spread data are unavailable for a specific counterparty, bond market spreads, CDS spread data based on the counterparty's credit rating or CDS spread data that reference a comparable counterparty may be utilized.
 The Firm also considers collateral held and legally enforceable master netting agreements that mitigate its exposure to each counterparty.